TITLING YOUR NONFICTION BOOK WITH HELP FROM THE INTERNET

 OK, Google, are there any memoirs on overcoming perfectionism?

 Siri, how can I feel more grateful?

 Now, take a look at the top links that come up.
 How can you compete with those articles or books to get people’s attention?
 What’s different about your experiences and what you have to say that will make people interested in the topic check you out?
 How will you get people to discover your book (and buy it!) rather than gravitate toward someone else’s website, blog, social media account, or book page?
-Keep in mind that when it comes to memoir and self-help, people will often buy more than one book on a topic, so don’t worry too much if your book isn’t the most original book on the face of the planet.
+People will often buy more than one book on a topic, so don’t worry too much if your book isn’t the most original book on the face of the planet.
 Even so, you have to be a part of your book, sharing your story and your voice.
 And you have to be reflected in the title you pick.
 It has to feel right for you.

 Try out your titles on your friends and family, and anyone who knows your work in this area.
 Listen thoughtfully to their feedback.
 And keep trying for that “just right” title that fits your book, your message, and your stories.
 Then, use the Internet to see if it’s original enough to work for your book.
-If it is, plant your flag in the ground by saving the website address (which costs about ten dollars) and/or a Facebook page in that name.
+If it is, you might want to plant your flag in the ground by saving the website address (which costs about twenty dollars).

-Now that you have your title, you’re ready to start writing an article of 600 to 800 words on that topic.
-Your article can be posted on your blog and shared on social media.
+Now that you have your title, you’re ready to start writing an article of 600 to 800 words on that topic, an article you will post on your blog or another site, firmly establishing the connection between your title and you.
 Congratulations!
 You have a title you’re happy with.
 You can always change your title later, but this step in the titling process can be extremely motivating and helpful for solidifying your title.
 And Siri, Google, and the Internet were helpful companions, weren’t they?

 Nancy Peske is a ghostwriter, developmental editor, and book publishing consultant who has done editorial work on books including bestsellers and award-winners for over 30 years.